5 Stages in a Man’s Life Testimonies

 Albertus Liebenberg

-I did the Stages in a Man’s Life when I was 23 years old.
-I have always been very conscious of my masculinity and strived to be a good and dependable man based on the example of my father.
-I have, however, also often struggled with critical shortcomings that left me frustrated with myself.
+I attended the Five Stages in a Man’s Life course for the first time when I was 23 years old.
+I was always very conscious of my masculinity and strived to be a good and dependable man based on the example of my father.
+I, however, also often struggled with critical emotional and maturity shortcomings that left me frustrated with myself.

-Stages in a Man’s Life opened my eyes to the critical role each stage I have gone through has played in the man that I have become thus far.
-It has made me incredibly grateful for the manner in which my parents have raised as it protected me from a lot of pain.
-It has, however, also given me incredibly valuable insights as to which areas of my development (emotional maturity and communication skills) have not been up to standard and consequently contributed to my shortcomings.
-I identified specific infant and boy tasks that I have not fully mastered and the course has given me the tools to work in improving in these tasks.
-This has been incredibly life giving to me as it has made me a better man and friend and prepared me to become a better husband.
+The Five Stages in a Man’s Life course Rolf presented opened my eyes to the critical role each life stage I have gone through has played in the development of the man I have become thus far.
+The course content has made me incredibly grateful for the manner in which my parents raised me as I realised it protected me from a lot of pain.
+It has, however, also given me unique and valuable insights regarding certain areas of my development (e.g., emotional maturity, communication skills etc.) that have not been up to standard and consequently contributed to my shortcomings.
+I identified specific infant and boy tasks that I have not fully mastered and the course has given me the tools I need to grow in these areas.
+This newfound growth has been incredibly life giving to me and has made me a better man and friend and prepared me to become a better husband.

-I did the course a second time with my girlfriend and it has helped us in opening up about how we were raised, mistakes our parents have made and what they have done right.
-The course has set us up for a truly godly marriage in which we are better equipped to understand each other’s shortcomings, support each other’s growth and be better prepared in raising our children to become goldy, mature and well equipped men and women.
+I attended the course for a second time with my girlfriend (now wife) and it helped us in opening up about how we were raised, mistakes our parents made and what they had done right.
+The course set us up for a truly godly marriage and now after two years of marriage we still often refer back to what we learned in the course.
+It equipped us to understand each other’s shortcomings, support each other’s growth and be better prepared in raising our children to become goldy, mature and well-equipped men and women.

 Garrick Bach